Ten Basic Gun Safety Rules for Safe Gun Handling

 Russ Chastain 05.16.17

 When it comes to guns, I think everyone agrees they can be dangerous.
 In some ways, that’s exactly the point of firearms, but most of the time, guns can and should be used in ways that cause harm to no one.
-Here are my rules for safe gun handling.
+Here are my gun safety rules to ensure safe gun handling.
 You’ve seen some of them before, but I disagree with NRA on some key points.

 1) Always Point a Gun in a Safe Direction